reasonml/reason/README.md

 Convert Your Project from OCaml to Reason:
 ------------------------------------------------------------
-`Reason` includes a program `reasonfmt` which will parse and print and convert various syntaxes.
+`Reason` includes a program `refmt` which will parse and print and convert various syntaxes.
 You can specify which syntax to parse, and which to print via that flags `-parse` and `-print` flags.
-For example, you can convert your `ocaml` project to `Reason` by processing each file with the command `reasonfmt -parse ml -print re yourFile.ml`.
-Execute `reasonfmt -help` for more options.
+For example, you can convert your `ocaml` project to `Reason` by processing each file with the command `refmt -parse ml -print re yourFile.ml`.
+Execute `refmt -help` for more options.

 ### Removing `[@implicit_arity]`